Please raise your hand if you’ve ever found yourself in a boring status meeting.

-Well, a Daily Standup meeting is exactly what the word suggests: A daily meeting where everybody is literally standing!
+Well, a Daily Standup meeting is one of the most popular scrum ceremonies and it is exactly what the word suggests: A daily meeting where everybody is literally standing!
 Of course, it involves much more than that.

-Although you may find a lot of definitions, the one I like best comes from an older book of James Shore & Shane Warden (The Art of Agile Development):
+Although you may find a lot of definitions on scrum meetings, the one I like best comes from an older book of James Shore & Shane Warden (The Art of Agile Development):

 “… At a pre-set time every day, the whole team stands in a circle.
 One at a time, each person briefly describes new information that the team should know…”

 What is the purpose of a daily standup meeting?

 My favorite quote is from Gitlab: Daily stand-up meetings are for bonding, blockers and the future!
 A Daily Standup is more of a daily coordination rather than a status meeting.
 We solve problems together, act fast and save time.

 If you need a more “official” explanation a daily stand-up is:

 …a time-boxed event for the team to synchronize activities and create a plan for the next 24 hours.
 This is done by inspecting the work since the last meeting and forecasting the work that could be done before the next one.
 (Ref.)

 If well-run, it provides significant value to teams.
 That makes it quite popular among many development teams in agile environments.